Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 What Are the Risks of Non-transparent Acquisition Channels?

-By now, it should be clear that there are many options out in the market to choose from, and it can be complicated to define a good media mix for our acquisition strategy.
+By now, it should be clear that there are many options in the market, and it can be complicated to define a good media mix for our acquisition strategy.
 At REPLUG, we work exclusively with channels that can offer full transparency and fraud-free traffic to our partners.

-Our job as an agency and consultant, but most important partners for our clients, is to teach them about the risk of using non-transparent ways to grow their user base.
+Our role as an agency, consultant, and—most importantly—a partner to our clients is to help them understand the risks of using non-transparent methods to grow their user base.

 What About CPA Networks?